 Melasma that is closer to the surface (aka epidermal) typically responds to treatment more readily than deeper (dermal) melasma.
 Many methods that work well for reducing other forms of hyperpigmentation (like lasers, IPL, or deep peels) can actually make melasma worse — so it’s crucial to talk to your dermatologist first.
 Generally speaking, topical skincare and mild peels are the norm:

 - Chemical peel — superficial only, glycolic acid preferred

 - Kojic Acid

 PIH is the result of trauma to the skin: either from some kind of injury like a cut or burn, or from a skin condition like acne.
 As the skin heals, excess melanin is deposited.
 Often, post-inflammatory hyperpigmentation disappears on its own over time.
 It’s typically treated with topical solutions, like:

 While we’ve reviewed some of the most common dermatological options for reducing pigmentation, recent research shows promising results for additional over-the-counter skincare ingredients.
 Here’s a roundup of both traditional and emerging topical OTC hyperpigmentation treatments and their means of action:

 - Exfoliants: increase the turnover of pigmented epidermal cells with glycolic acid, salicylic acid and lactic acid.
 Try it: SLMD Resurfacing Acne Swipes.

 - Retinoids: inhibit melanosome transfer and tyrosinase activity.
-Try it: Retinol Serum, Dream On Retinol Night Cream, Night Light Retinol Eye Cream.
+Try it: Retinol Serum, Night Light Retinol Eye Cream.